sahiliamsso/docs/source/integration/index.md

 ## SaaS Applications

 SaaS integrations are fairly straightforward.
 Presumably the app already supports either SAML or OpenID Connect and provides documentation for configuring your IDP (Gluu Server) for SSO.
-We have documentation for configuring the Gluu Server for SSO to a few very popular SaaS applications like Google and Salesforce.
+We have documentation for configuring the Gluu Server for SSO to a few popular SaaS applications like Google and Salesforce.
 If we do not have a guide for configuring the app in question, simply goolge `{SaaS Provider} SAML` or `{SaaS Provider} OpenID Connect`.
 Follow the provider's instructions for configuring your IDP for SSO and test.

 ## Non-SaaS Applications